Page Type: Route

 Pulling through the 4th Class section.Instead of using the ramp on the left of the 3rd chute (which is the standard West Face route), find your way to the base of the middle chute.
 It is the deepest of the chutes, usually in the shade somewhat, with a polished dryfall in the middle of it.
 There are a few mid-size boulders to be surmounted to allow entry into the chute, but it's Class 2 travel to the base.

 Some fun scrambling up the chute will take you to the main event- the dryfall.
-It's Class 4, honest, though some might call it easy Class 5 (hardmen will try to tell you it's Class 4) going, but fairly easy, with very secure holds on very solid rock.
-The exposure gets to be interesting towards the top, but it never felt sketchy to me- the rock is relatively lowish angle.
+It's Class 4, honest, though some might call it easy Class 5, but it's fairly easy, with very secure and ample holds on very solid rock.
+Toward the top there is some exposure (~100') but it never felt sketchy to me- the rock is relatively lowish angle.

 After several hundred more vertical feet, you will meet the standard route on the ramp that ascends after the standard route crosses the white band.
 Ascend this ramp for a little ways, but continue up to the base of the cliffs.
 The standard route will continue traversing right toward the saddle on the main ridge.
 To continue the "Direct" route, go up another set of dryfalls, making a gradual ascending traverse along ribs to the saddle itself.
 This will add some more Class 4 scrambling to the mix, and is quite enjoyable.